ricallinson/mk3/README.md

 ### Change a Cards Bus Address

 Changes the address of the first card found to the one given.
 This should be used when only one card is attached to the dongle.
+If more than one card is connect the first card found will be given the new address.

 	mk3 -dongle /dev/tty.usbserial-A904RBQ7 -new-addr=5